drewgrant/BME_Data_Science/README.md

 # BME_Data_Science
 files from the project in Introduction to Biomedical Data Science.
-They're English Premier League Stats.
+CSV tables are English Premier League Stats.